 FIBROMYALGIA MASSAGE IN HOLLAND

 Are you living with the unpredictable challenges of fibromyalgia?
-When you live with chronic widespread pain, the idea of "just getting a massage" can be intimidating.
-Many of my clients in West Michigan come to me after having bad experiences with "deep tissue" work that left them in a painful flare-up.
+When you live with chronic widespread pain, getting a massage may cause hesitation.
+Many of my clients in West Michigan come to me after having bad experiences with "deep tissue" that left them in a painful flare-up.
 At Massage Sci, I offer a different approach -- one that respects your nervous system and works with your body, not against it.

 why choose Massage Sci?